 In line with Government requirements, our recruitment procedures require that all employees provide evidence of their eligibility to work in the UK.

+As noted above, we have been an accredited real Living Wage Employer since January 2018.
 Additionally, we operate management systems accredited under the British Standards Institute.
 Within the control of these systems, our procurement processes define the procedures for the obtaining of goods and services from subcontractors and suppliers.

 We expect our subcontractors and suppliers to meet with the principles set out in this statement.
 To satisfy this commitment our terms of subcontract have:

-We believe that the risk of such practices being in our supply chain is low and can demonstrate this through the actions we have taken with our suppliers and subcontractors and the training we have carried out with our staff, this being summarised as follows:
+We are confident that there are no modern slavery or human trafficking practices within our business.
+We believe that the risk of such practices being in our supply chain is remote and can demonstrate this through the actions we have taken with our suppliers and subcontractors and the training we have carried out with our staff, summarised as follows:

-We intend to continue to increase our staff awareness of modern slavery practices and also look to further mitigate the risk of modern slavery practices occurring in our supply chain.
+We continue to increase our staff awareness of modern slavery practices and also look to further mitigate the risk of modern slavery practices occurring in our supply chain.
 The following actions will be taken:

 Governance